Shidacea/MrbWrap/README.md

 # MrbWrap
-Template library to wrap C++ classes and methods into mruby
+Template library collection to wrap C++ classes and methods into mruby